 If I find out that I’m overloaded with frozen or canned veggies, I know that I’m going to be making a delicious slow cooker vegetable soup.

-In all reality, this might be the reason that I love using my crockpot for soups.
+In all reality, this might be the reason that I love using this pot so much to make soups.
 It’s because I don’t have to add in a ton of ingredients to get a delicious flavor and taste.
-Some of the best crockpot soups are ones that have just had a handful of ingredients like our Crockpot potato soup.
+Some of the best ones that have just had a handful of ingredients like our Crockpot potato soup.